 How Trump Weakened Dodd-Frank and Increased Your Risk

 Trump claims Dodd-Frank keeps banks from lending more to small businesses.
 But the Act targets large banks.
 They have consolidated and grown since the 2008 financial crisis.
 Small businesses are more likely to borrow from small banks, not big banks.
 The biggest impediment to small banks is the low-interest rate climate that's prevailed since the financial crisis.
 It reduces their profitability.

 Summary of the Act

 The Dodd-Frank Act is named after the two Congressmen who created it.
-Senator Chris Dodd introduced it March 15, 2010.
+Senator Chris Dodd introduced it on March 15, 2010.
 On May 20, it passed the Senate.
 U.S. Representative Barney Frank revised it in the House, which approved it June 30.
 On July 21, 2010, President Obama signed the Act into law.

 Eight Ways Dodd-Frank Made Your World Safer: How Trump Is Changing That

 1. Oversees Wall Street.
 The Financial Stability Oversight Council identifies risks that affect the entire financial industry.
 It also oversees financial firms other than banks, like hedge funds.
 It recommends that the Federal Reserve supervise any that gets too big.
 The Fed will ask the company to increase its reserve requirement.
 That prevents a firm from becoming too big to fail, like the American International Group Inc. The Chair of the FSOC is the Treasury Secretary.
 The council has nine members.